 National Deep Energy Retrofit Program

-In 2012 General Services Administration (GSA) issued a notice of opportunity to the 16 energy service companies (ESCOs) associated with the Department of Energy’s energy savings performance contracting (ESPC) indefinite-delivery indefinite-quantity contract, including potential projects at 30 GSA-owned buildings covering a total area of 16.9 million square feet in 29 states and the U.S. Virgin Islands.
-GSA ultimately awarded ten ESPC task orders with a total value of $172 million distributed among seven ESCOs.
-The team sent a strong message that a greater level of energy savings was desired, leading to the incorporation of some typically under-used, but lucrative, energy conservation measures.
+In 2012, the General Services Administration (GSA) issued a notice of opportunity to the 16 energy service companies (ESCOs) associated with the U.S. Department of Energy’s energy savings performance contracting (ESPC) indefinite-delivery indefinite-quantity contract, including potential projects at 30 GSA-owned buildings covering 16.9 million square feet in 29 states and the U.S. Virgin Islands.
+GSA ultimately awarded 10 ESPC task orders with a total value of $172 million distributed among seven ESCOs.
+The team sent a strong message that a higher level of energy savings was desired, leading to the incorporation of some typically underused, but lucrative, energy efficiency measures.
 The program also established a central Project Management Office to standardize the ESPC review and award process, allowing for a more consistent and higher level of expertise across the program.
-The team was able to achieve a significant reduction in project cycle time, awarding the ten task orders in an average of 15.9 months, compared to 20.9 months for typical projects.
-The projects also achieved an average energy savings of more than 38 percent, which is about double the average achieved by other recently awarded ESPC projects at 19 percent savings.energy, and has already led the way for similar systems at other VA facilities.
+The team was able to significantly reduce project cycle time, awarding the 10 task orders in an average of 15.9 months, compared to 20.9 months for typical projects.
+The projects also achieved an average energy savings of more than 38%, which is about double the average achieved by other recently awarded ESPC projects at 19% savings.

 U.S. Department of Health and Human Services

 National Institutes of Health